ymougenel/covid19-graph/README.md

 # Covid19 Graph

-Covid19 graph is a humble project, aiming at displaying updated data regarding  the disease.
+Covid19 graph is a humble project, aiming at displaying daily updated data regarding the disease.

+Data are collected from the [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) project.

 ## Disclaimer